Daltyn Little, Grand Valley State University

-- A chance to win a cash prize, a paid internship with PRWeek, and be rewarded with a trip to the PRWeek Awards 2014
+- A chance to be rewarded with a trip to the PRWeek Awards 2015 and to claim the title as PRWeek's Student of the Year 2015

 - You will stand out among your peers, gain a true understanding of the importance behind PR, and gain real-world experience

 - The student competition has proven to be a springboard for numerous successful PR careers

 2014 Sarah Corder, Liberty University

 2013 Kristin Amaral, Rutgers University